 Silverman describes fat burning supplements as ‘glorified diet pills.’
 She explains that they use various ingredients that raise our heart rate or impact our hormones.

-These include green tea extract (not to be confused with this), caffeine, fiber, exogenous ketones, and many other chemical compounds.
+These include green tea extract, caffeine, fiber, exogenous ketones, and many other chemical compounds.
 While technically ‘natural,’ the high dosage of many of these so-called fat burners can complicate things inside our bodies.

 Board-Certified Cardiologist Luiza Petre gives the example of green tea extract.
 It’s a powerful antioxidant that helps to convert some of the fat stored in our bodies into free fatty acids, which could increase burning by 10-17 percent.